JCelestial/Calvin/README.md

 * Total number of molecules within simulation frames
 * Number of atoms per molecule

+For example, CALVIN will give the following output for a simulation that contains 500 frames, 672 total molecules per frame, and each molecule contains 56 atoms:

 ```
 ========================================================
 CALVIN : The data has the following array dimensions...